risingwavelabs/awesome-stream-processing/04-solution-demos/iot_demo/readme.md

 The Docker Compose setup includes a Grafana instance.
 Open your browser to [http://localhost:3000](http://localhost:3000/), and log in with the default credentials (admin/admin) unless otherwise configured.

 To utilize RisingWave as a data source in Grafana and create visualizations and dashboards, follow the instructions provided in [Configure Grafana to read data from RisingWave](https://docs.risingwave.com/docs/current/grafana-integration/).
+Set the host URL as `risingwave-standalone:4566` to connect to RisingWave in this demo.

 Once the connection between RisingWave and Grafana is established, you can incorporate materialized views from RisingWave as tables to design charts and build a comprehensive dashboard for real-time monitoring of factory floor, predictive maintenance, and anomaly detection.